gljubojevic/tactics-board/README.md

 All drawing is done by modifying parameters of shape elements than SVG is generated and displayed.

 Image can be saved:
-- as set of parameters to be editable
+- as set of parameters to be editable (JSON definition)
 - ~~as PNG bitmap images as download~~

 Target platforms